infinum/qa-handbook/Tools/Using Postman.md

 ## Collection monitoring

 The collection monitor is a scheduled collection runner.
-As the mentioned value of collection run is in tests.
 Setting up the monitor, your collection will be run as frequently as you want and if one of the tests fails, you will automatically receive an email notification.

 ### Setting up collection monitoring